maetyu-d/fabric/README.md

 end
 ```

-## Design Goals

-Fabric is designed around six goals:

-1. Be readable by musicians, not just programmers.
-2. Run safely inside a real-time JUCE plugin.
-3. Support both practical MIDI tools and experimental composition systems.
-4. Treat rhythm, pitch, gates, and modulation as first-class signals.
-5. Make modular routing explicit and easy to follow.
-6. Stay small enough to implement without becoming a full general-purpose language.

-## What Fabric Is
+## What Fabric In More Detail

 Fabric is a graph language.
 A Fabric patch is a set of named modules connected by explicit signal routes.
 Modules fall into a small number of families:

 - `input`
 - `analyze`